 Congenital and acquired inhibition, their types and characteristics

-Equipment: tables, diagrams and figures illustrating the mechanisms of the development of conditioned reflexes, different kinds congenital and acquired inhibition.
+Equipment: tables, diagrams and drawings illustrating the mechanisms of development of conditioned reflexes, different kinds congenital and acquired inhibition.

 DURING THE CLASSES

-1. Thanks to what innate nervous mechanisms an animal can distinguish between good quality food and spoiled food?
+1. Thanks to what innate nervous mechanisms Can an animal distinguish good quality food from spoiled food?
 What role do neurons and their synapses play in these processes?

-2. What facts can prove that instinct is a chain of interconnected unconditioned reflexes?
+2. What facts can be used to prove that instinct is a chain of interconnected unconditioned reflexes?
 How do instincts interact with acquired conditioned reflexes?

-3. Baby smacking his lips at the sight of a bottle of kefir; a person salivates at the sight of a lemon being cut; wanting to know what time it is, a person looks at his hand, where he usually wears a watch, although he forgot it at home.
+3. Infant when he sees a bottle of kefir, he smacks his lips; a person salivates when he sees a lemon being cut; Wanting to know what time it is, a man looks at his hand, where he usually wears his watch, although he forgot it at home.
 Explain the described phenomena.

-Choose the correct answers to the proposed statements.
+Choose the correct answers to the given statements.

 3. This is an unconditioned reflex.